ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ![](img/modes.jpg "Mode selection")<!--TODO: Add Updated Images-->

 Mode selection changes the game mode between the different modes: [osu!standard](/wiki/Game_Modes/osu!), [osu!taiko](/wiki/Game_Modes/osu!taiko), [osu!catch](/wiki/Game_Modes/osu!catch), and [osu!mania](/wiki/Game_Modes/osu!mania).
 It is only possible to select a game mode if the beatmapset has a difficulty of that game mode.
-This feature is only really used for beatmaps which contain difficulties of multiple game-modes.
-For normal beatmaps this remains untouched since the discussion page automatically switches to the current game mode.
+This feature is mainly used for beatmaps which contain difficulties of multiple game modes.
+For normal beatmaps this remains untouched, since the discussion page automatically switches to the current game mode.

 ## Title/Artist

 ![](img/modes.jpg "Mode selection")

 Displays the Title and Artist-name provided in the [beatmap editor](/wiki/Beatmap_Editor).
-To see correct formatting, romanization and potential tags to be added, see [](/wiki/Ranking_Criteria#metadata).
 Clicking this text will navigate back to the beatmap info page.

+To see correct formatting, romanization and potential tags to be added to the title and artists fields, see the [Ranking Criteria](/wiki/Ranking_Criteria#metadata).

 ## Difficulty selection